Skip to content

 Narrenzunft

-This is yet another version of carnival.
+This is yet another version of the carnival.

 The local carnival clubs of the Swabian-Alemannic carnival and some of the Rhenish carnival describe themselves as fools’ guilds.
 These guilds are mostly organised in the legal form of a registered association (Verein).